rhc07/CV/README.md

 • Assist Community Managers and Senior Managers with the day-today running of social media, website and blog activity for clients.
 • Research and schedule agreed content across clients’ channels.
-• Create, curate and manage engaging published content (images, video & written) for internal social media channels (Facebook, Instagram, Twitter and LinkedIn).
+• Create, curate and manage engaging published content (images, video & written) for internal social media channels (Facebook, Instagram, Twitter and LinkedIn). \n
 • Developed a new content calendar for Social Misfits Media Instagram channel.
 Followers increased organically by 30%.